openpublishoperation/devops-learn-pr/docs/100-code-coverage-worth-cost.md

 ---
 title: Is 100% code coverage worth the cost?
 description: "Often you have code that does not have 100% test coverage.
 In other words, tests don't exercise all code paths.
 (The code and tests were developed independently, and the system has evolved over time.)
-How much engineering effort is worth investing to increase" ms.prod: vs-devops-alm ms.technology: vs-devops-articles ms.topic: article ms.manager: douge ms.author: samgu ms.date: 09/27/2016
+How much engineering effort is worth investing to increase" ms.topic: devops ms.topic: devops-learn ms.topic: conceptual ms.manager: douge ms.author: samgu ms.date: 09/27/2016